 - Sampling the environment

 - Bioinformatic practices (assembly, phylogenetic binning, annotation, and analysis of genomic data)

 - Functional metagenomics

 - Environmental gene inventories

 - Community and population genomics

 - Environmental post-genomics (proteomics, transcriptomics, metabolomics)

-- Metagenomics of viruses

-Prepare a 3 or 4 page report (1.5 point spacing) describing a hypothetical research project of your choosing.
+Prepare a 3 - 4 page report (1.5 point spacing) describing a hypothetical research project of your choosing.
 Specifically, you will prepare a research proposal in which you will conceive of a research project and describe how you would go about exploring the biology of a system ("environment") using metagenomic methodologies.
-The report should identify a target community or environment and discuss the importance of this system, the methods to be used to examine the system and the expected outcomes of the research.
+The report should identify a target community or environment and discuss the importance of this system, the methods to be used to examine the system and the expected outcomes of the research, i.e. what do you hope to learn?
 Proper citing of literature used in preparing your proposal MUST be included.
 If you are unfamiliar with how to properly cite primary literature (i.e. original research articles published in peer-reviewed scientific journals), please ask Professor Allen.